cyberuna/AI-Starter-Kit-OnFHIR/Chapter5-AzureDatabricks/ReadMe.md

 CREATE TEMPORARY TABLE patientTable USING json OPTIONS (path "/mnt/dataexport/Patient.json");
 ```

 * Create tables for each of these resource types based on the json file.
-Create Patient table in SQL Database using SQL Management Studio or Azure Portal.
+Create the Patient table in SQL Database using SQL Management Studio or Azure Portal.
 ```
 %sql
 DROP TABLE IF EXISTS jdbcPatientTable;